 4.1 Conclusions

 The study concluded that in-service teachers’ training programs have shown a significant positive impact on participatory teaching methods and overall learning outcomes.
-The programs have enabled trained teachers to use various pedagogical approaches which encourage active involvement of students in the learning process such as group discussions, peer teaching, student-led presentation, and hands-on activities which help learners to develop problem solving and critical thinking skills.
+The programs have enabled trained teachers to use various pedagogical approaches which encourage active involvement of students in the learning process, such as group discussions, peer teaching, student-led presentations, and hands-on activities which help learners to develop problem-solving and critical thinking skills.

 Moreover, in-service trained teachers gained knowledge on how to create equitable learning environments to support students with diverse learning needs, and how to conduct ongoing formative assessments in order to provide timely support to students.
 Overall, in-service teachers’ training on participatory teaching methods transforms the students from passive learners to active learners in their education journey.
 However, the training’s impact remains partial and uneven due to persistent challenges, including large class sizes, inadequate material resources, limited follow-up support, and inconsistent implementation across schools.
-While the initiative marks a positive step toward learner-centered education in Tanzania’s public secondary schools, its long-term effectiveness will depend on sustained institutional commitment, infrastructure improvement, and continuous professional development.
+While the initiative marks a positive step toward learner-centred education in Tanzania’s public secondary schools, its long-term effectiveness will depend on sustained institutional commitment, infrastructure improvement, and continuous professional development.

 4.2 Recommendations

-Basing on the findings and conclusions of the study, the researcher came up with the following recommendations: The Ministry of Education and Local education Authorities should strengthen in-service training programs for teachers in order to update their teaching skills.
+Based on the findings and conclusions of the study, the researcher came up with the following recommendations: The Ministry of Education and Local Education Authorities should strengthen in-service training programs for teachers in order to update their teaching skills.
 In-service training has been shown to strengthen teachers’ confidence and promote the application of participatory pedagogies (Lund, 2020).
 Furthermore, the researcher recommends that there should be policy reinforcement, along with regular monitoring and evaluation systems to guide schools in the adoption of participatory teaching methods.
-Evidence suggests that effective monitoring and evaluation systems help to hold institutions (schools) accountable especially when they do not fulfill the government requirements (Marco, 2023)
+Evidence suggests that effective monitoring and evaluation systems help to hold institutions (schools) accountable, especially when they do not fulfil the government requirements (Marco, 2023)

 Moreover, the researcher recommends that school administrators should motivate teachers who use participatory teaching methods and encourage trained teachers to work in teams in order to share their experiences.
-Teacher motivation and collaboration is linked to effective implementation of participatory teaching approaches and promote deeper professional learning culture (Khasawneh et al., 2023).
+Teacher motivation and collaboration are linked to effective implementation of participatory teaching approaches and promote a deeper professional learning culture (Khasawneh et al., 2023).
 Finally, longitudinal research should be conducted by the researchers and education institutions to assess the long- term impacts of in-service teachers’ training on participatory teaching methods for both teachers and students.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)